sir-isaacnewton/securities-t303-verd/README.md

 # securities-t303-verd
-Repository for "Securities", a second-year course in the Financial Engineering stream at Reykjavik University.
+Repository for "Securities T303-VERD", a second-year (third semester) course in the Financial Engineering stream at Reykjavik University.